-Does massage impact sleep and sleep quality?
-Research (and our well-rested regulars) say yes!
 As any massage therapist can attest, massage will help you sleep.
-In fact, it’s far fro uncommon to experience a light snooze right on the table!
+In fact, it’s quite common to experience a light snooze right on the table.
+And while anecdotal evidence is plentiful, scientific research bears it out, too!

 Massage relaxes the body and mind to a deep state, both during your massage and for hours after, priming you for a good night’s rest later on.

 But don’t just take our zzz’s for it—let’s dig into the science…

 Will Massage Help Me Sleep?